-The process used could help prevent human diseases, according to scientists who led the study, which was published by the Journal of Molecular Cell Biology
+The process used could help prevent human diseases, according to scientists who led the study, which was published by the Journal of Molecular Cell Biology in mid-October.

 “There is certainly the potential for this model to help fight human diseases.
 The process we have been developing could help prevent muscular dystrophy and Parkinson’s disease,” Professor Xiang Gao told CNN.

 Gao, who led the project with Liangxue Lai, is a specialist in genetic engineering at Nanjing University in China.